Nahla-yasmine/Arabic-News-Scraper/README.md

 To use the web scrapers in this project, follow these steps:

+1. Click on the "Fork" button in the upper-right corner of [this repository](https://github.com/Nahla-yasmine/Arabic-News-Scraper).
+This will create a copy of the repository under your GitHub account, or you can use the `gh repo fork Nahla-yasmine/Arabic-News-Scraper`.
-1. Clone [this repository](https://github.com/Nahla-yasmine/Arabic-News-Scraper) to your local machine using `git clone`.
+2. Clone it to your local machine using `git clone https://github.com/your-username/Arabic-News-Scraper.git`.
-2. Navigate to the folder of the desired web scraper.
+3. Navigate to the folder of the desired web scraper.
-3. Run the Python script corresponding to the web scraper you want to use.
+4. Run the Python script corresponding to the web scraper you want to use.

 ## Usage